UPPMAX/HPC-python/docs/interactive.rst

       - Learners have tested to be on an interactive node with multiple cores
       - Learners have ended an interactive session with multiple cores

-      Lesson plan (60 minutes in total):

-      - 5 mins: prior knowledge
-         - What types of nodes do our HPC clusters have?
-         - What is the purpose of each of these nodes?
-         - Imagine you are developing a Python script in a line-by-line fashion.
-How to do so best?
-         - Why not do so on the login node?
-         - Why not do so by using ``sbatch``?
-      - 5 mins: presentation
-      - 20 mins: challenge
-      - 5 mins: feedback
-      - 20 mins: continue challenge
-      - 5 mins: feedback
-         - What is the drawback of using an interactive node?

       Shortened lesson plan (20 minutes in total):

       - 5 mins: prior knowledge